 - Visible blood vessels

-- Small blood vessels near the surface of the skin become visible in many people who have rosacea.
+- Small blood vessels near the surface of the skin become apparent in many people who have rosacea.

 - Burning or stinging sensations, or a feeling of skin tightness on the face can develop